Grub Customizer – Easily Customize your GRUB menu

 Change Visibility Parameters From The 2nd Tab

-The 3rd tab contains all the settings through which you can customize your GRUB Menu appearance, change background picture, fonts, etc. Whatever settings you modify, make sure that you click on the Save button on the top left before exiting the application.
+The 3rd tab contains all the settings to customize your GRUB Menu appearance, change background pictures, fonts, etc. Whatever settings you modify, make sure that you click on the Save button on the top left before exiting the application.

 You Can Select Custom Theme And Background From The Appearance Settings